UBCSailbot/sailbot_workspace/docs/current/sailbot_workspace/workflow.md

 If you are having some trouble running our software, here are some things you can try:

+- Run the `setup` task to update package dependencies
 - Build from scratch
     1. Run the `clean` task to delete C++ generated files
     2. Run the `purge` task to delete ROS generated files